terrapower/armi/doc/user/inputs.rst

 The first two categories of problems are formatting errors or invalid values in the material YAML file.
 These problems can only be resolved by making an edit to the material YAML file.
 Property evaluation issues arise from users providing invalid input to property functions.
-For instance, ask for the density outside the defined valid range of temperatures.
+For instance, if the density is requested outside the defined valid range of temperatures.
-Finally, problems loading or retrieving material data usually arise by trying to either load a material file (or directory) that does not exist or by an attempted overwrite of a material has already been saved.
+Finally, problems loading or retrieving material data usually arise by trying to either load a material file (or directory) that does not exist or by an attempted overwrite of a material that has already been saved.

 .. _fuel-management-input: